Mitotane

 Mitotane, sold under the brand name Lysodren, is a steroidogenesis inhibitor and cytostatic antineoplastic medication which is used in the treatment of adrenocortical carcinoma and Cushing's syndrome.
 It is a derivative of the early insecticide DDT and an isomer of p,p'-DDD (4,4'-dichlorodiphenyldichloroethane) and is also known as 2,4'-(dichlorodiphenyl)-2,2-dichloroethane (o,p'-DDD).

 Medical uses

 Mitotane has been produced by Bristol Myers Squibb but it is marketed as an orphan drug for adrenocortical carcinoma due to the small number of patients in need of it.
 Its main use is in those patients who have persistent disease despite surgical resection, those who are not surgical candidates, or those who have metastatic disease.
 In a 2007 retrospective study of 177 patients from 1985 to 2005 showed a significant increase in the recurrence-free interval after radical surgery followed by mitotane when compared to surgery alone.
 The drug is also sometimes used in the treatment of Cushing's syndrome.

+Therapy with mitotane is initiated using an escalating regimen.
+The extent or intensity of the therapy is gradually increased.
+This depends on how well the individual patient tolerates the drug and the extent to which it affects the patient's performance status (according to the ECOG/Karnofsky Performance Status).
+Monitoring of the mitotane concentration in the blood is recommended.
+The general target value is ≥ 14 mg/L.

+Mitotane therapy is initiated using an escalating regimen.
+In all patients receiving mitotane therapy, glucocorticoid replacement is recommended, except for patients with persistent cortisol excess.
+In these cases, at least twice the standard replacement dose is generally required.
+This is due to the increased steroid excretion and the rise in cortisol-binding globulin.
+Mitotane-induced side effects must be monitored regularly and treated appropriately, avoiding over-, under-, or inappropriate treatment.
+Furthermore, initiating supportive therapy is advisable to improve mitotane tolerance.
+Ideally, this should be done before severe toxicity develops.
+Mitotane causes significant drug interactions due to strong induction of CYP3A4.
+Therefore, it is crucial to check all concomitant medications for CYP3A4 interactions and replace them with an alternative if necessary and available.
+Other healthcare providers should be advised not to initiate any other drug therapies without prior consultation.